Mahdi-Razi-Gandomani/B-Spline-Learnable-Activation/README.md

 **Findings**:
 - **Forgetting curves**: Plot the evolution of accuracy after learning each task.
+  - The first plot shows how accuracy on previous tasks drops as new tasks are learned.
+  - Models with ReLU activations experience steep declines in task accuracy after each new task, a clear sign of catastrophic forgetting.
+  - Models with B-Spline activations demonstrate much flatter forgetting curves, indicating stronger retention of previously learned knowledge.

 ![Forgetting curves](results/forgetting1_mnist.png)
 ![Training timeline](results/forgetting2_mnist.png)

 - **Training timeline**: Plot per-task accuracies epoch-by-epoch to observe forgetting behavior.
+  - This visualization tracks accuracy on each task throughout all training epochs.
+  - It highlights that B-Spline activations enable the network to learn new tasks while maintaining more stable performance on earlier ones, compared to the sharp performance drops observed in ReLU models.

 ![Training timeline](results/training_timeline.png)

 - ReLU networks **forget** old tasks significantly after learning new ones.
 - B-Spline networks **preserve** higher accuracy on previous tasks.